speedment/speedment/README.md

 ### Query with optimised Stream predicate short-circuit
-Search for an old hare (of age greater than 5):
 Search for a long film (of length greater than 120 minutes):
 ```java
 // Searches are optimized in the background!